AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

     - Postgres client ( or GUI tool )

 You also need a text editor of your choice.
-Azure Cloud Shell has both VS Code, vim, nano - or you can use your own editor if running from your computer.
+Azure Cloud Shell has several editors - VS Code, vim, nano.
+If running from your own computer,  you can use your own favorite editor.

 ## Description